pragmaxim/pragmaxim.github.io/content/blog/bruteforce-chain-catch-up.md

 the data from the mount point as it would get hidden.

 My testing results show that real indexing throughput is almost doubling with each additional shard but there is probably a reasonable limit of 16 Rocksdb instances.
-Unless you have a really powerful Threadripper and 128GB+ of the fastest ddr5 RAM.
+Unless you have a really powerful Threadripper and 128GB+ of the fastest ddr5 RAM, because for indexing with only 6 shards, ie. 7 instances of Rocksdb (1 global + 6 shards) you need at least 32GB of RAM :
+- Block cache : `2 GB * 7 DBs = ~14 GB`
+- Memtables : `~10 GB`
+- 4GB for indexing process
+- 4GB free for linux page cache

 Note that this can be done with EVM block chains in parallel, one writer thread per `(address, asset_id)` shard.
 EVM chains work great both with BTree engines and LSM Tree engines and that's where you see sub-linear ~ `y = 0.9x`